-If you’ve ever eaten a taco on a warm, freshly made tortilla, you know why you might want your own tortilla press.
+If you’ve ever eaten a taco on a warm, freshly made tortilla, you know exactly why you might want your own tortilla press.
 Fresh tortillas are pliable, fragrant, and dramatically better tasting than ones made by the masses and packaged to sell at the grocery store.

 "Fresh tortillas hold food so much better.
 They’re typically thicker and more fluffy, almost like a fresh flatbread versus something packaged,” says Jocelyn Ramirez, owner of the Los Angeles-based catering business Todo Verde and author of the cookbook "La Vida Verde."

-There are benefits beyond flavor: Pressing your own tortillas lets you decide how thick or thin you want them to be.
-Ramirez, who grew up with guisados, prefers a thicker tortilla that won't fall apart.
+There are benefits beyond flavor, too: Pressing your own tortillas lets you decide how thick or thin you want them to be.
+Ramirez prefers a thicker tortilla that won't fall apart.
 When you’ve got your own press, you can also experiment with flour tortillas for burritos and a variety of homemade flatbreads, such as chapati or roti.